 Bank accounts and Invoicing

 It is best to open a separate account for all your business transactions.
 If you want to accept payments to your business name, rather than your name, then you’ll need a business account.
-Otherwise a separate personal account will suffice in the beginning if you are a sole trader.
+Otherwise, a separate personal account will suffice in the beginning if you are a sole trader.

-Next you need to keep a record of all your expenses, so you can offset these costs against your income to reduce your tax bill.
-Also you need to record all incoming money too.
+Next, you need to keep a record of all your expenses, so you can offset these costs against your income to reduce your tax bill.
+Also, you need to record all incoming money too.

-A simple spreadsheet will suffice for you but there are some great online book keeping and accountancy tools such as:
+A simple spreadsheet will suffice for you but there are some great online bookkeeping and accountancy tools such as:

 One advantage of these is they help you create invoices but you can always use a Word template for your invoices.
-If you want to get paid in a timely manner you’ll want to be clear about what your payment terms on your invoice and I recommend actually putting a due date on your invoice so your client is in no doubt.
+If you want to get paid in a timely manner you’ll want to be clear about your payment terms on your invoice and I recommend actually putting a due date on your invoice so your client is in no doubt.

 Do I need an accountant?

-Whether you need an accountant or not, in the beginning, will depend how much you like dealing with HMRC, and filling out forms and have an understanding of what is a tax allowance expense and what isn’t.
+Whether you need an accountant or not, in the beginning, will depend on how much you like dealing with HMRC, and filling out forms and have an understanding of what is a tax allowance expense and what isn’t.